MachineLemonade/docs/docs/getting-started.md

 position: [2]
 ---

 Welcome to Astronomer Cloud Edition.

-We're excited to be with you on your Airflow journey.
+We're here to help you kick the ground running.

-To help you hit the ground running, this guide will walk you through what you need to know (and do) to get started on our platform.
+## Start Your Trial

+If you're ready, your first step is to [start a trial here](https://trial.astronomer.io).

+Once you fill out the form with payment information, your 30-day trial will officially be kicked off and you'll be redirected to our app to create an account and workspace.

 ## Create a Workspace

-Your first step is to [start a trial here](https://trial.astronomer.io).

-From there, you'll be redirected to our app to create an account and workspace.
+You can think of your workspaces the same way you'd think of teams - they're just collections of Airflow deployments that specific user groups have access to.
+When you create an account on Astronomer, a default personal workspace is automatically created.
+Airflow deployments are hierarchically lower - from a workspace, you can create one or more Airflow deployments.

+### Joining another Workspace

-**Note:** If you're new to Astronomer but someone else on your team has an existing workspace you want to join, you'll still need to sign up.
+If you're new to Astronomer but someone else on your team has an existing workspace you want to join, you'll still need to sign up.
 A personal workspace for you will be generated regardless, and that team member will be able to add you as a user to a shared workspace directly from their account.

 ## Develop with the Astronomer CLI